Poseidon1402/Gestion_Facture/README.md

 <h3>Then run your local server with : </h3>

-    //if you use symfony cli
+    // if you use symfony cli
     symfony serve -d

     // if you want to run it with php command